 After following all the previous steps, don’t forget to save your changes.
 You might have to restart your router to make these changes effective.

-However, remember that these steps for how to block IP address on a router can vary depending on the brand and model of your router.
+However, remember that these steps for how to block an IP address on a router can vary.
+It depends on the brand and model of your router.

-If these steps do not match your router’s configuration, you should read the router’s manual or check the support website for more precise guidance.
+If these steps do not match your router’s configuration, you should read the router’s manual.
+Or you may check the support website for more precise guidance.
+If manual configuration isn’t your thing, you can always rely on website blocking software to simplify the process.

 With that said, let’s take a look at how to block an IP address on Windows.